Request Data

 CDP Supply Chain members, typically large purchasing organizations looking to future-proof their supply chains;

-Private Markets requesters (ie asset owners and fund managers with private market portfolios); and
+Private Markets requesters such as asset owners and fund managers with private market portfolios;

 Requesters use this data to inform decisions and drive environmental action.